DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 Note, we STRONGLY encourage you to use the [Project Manager GUI](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/PROJECT_GUI.md) when you first start using multi-animal mode.
 Each tab is customized for multi-animal when you create or load a multi-animal project.
 As long as you follow the recommendations within the GUI, you should be good to go!

-This document should serve as an **advanced user guide for maDLC,** and it is here to support the scientific advances presented in a forethcoming preprint.
+This document should serve as an **advanced user guide for maDLC,** and it is here to support the scientific advances presented in Lauer et al. 2021.

 # How to think about using maDLC: